Year 11 Subjects – Visual Arts - Design

 Semester 1 focus:

 The folio documents the student's visual learning based on the development and resolution of a corporate identity package for a contemporary Adelaide-based restaurant, café or fast food chain.
-In the Visual Study, students investigate to what extent public signage persuades, educates and entertains a target audience.
+In the Visual Study, students investigate how genre/narrative is communicated in movie posters through the use of colour, typography and imagery.

 Semester 2 focus:

-The folio documents the student's visual learning based on the development and resolution of a final graphic design for the 2018 Adelaide Fringe identity, or an equivalent event.
-In the Visual Study, students investigate how can the use of typography achieve desired emotive responses in design works and marketing campaigns.
+The folio documents the student's visual learning based on the development and resolution of a final graphic design for Music Festival or Band Tour or an equivalent event.
+In the Visual Study, students investigate to what extent public signage persuades, educates and entertains a target audience.